HackDeveloperUA/MVVM_ReactiveTyphoon/README.md

  ### Test project which shows how MVVM works on the iOS platform.
  The application consists of four screens.

--  1. LoginVC
+-  1. HDLoginVC
--  2. WorkerTVC
+-  2. HDWorkerTVC
--  3. DetailVC
+-  3. HDDetailVC
--  4. PsychedelicDetailTVC
+-  4. HDPsychedelicDetailTVC

 1. Process pseudo auntefication
 2. Display on table list of all the top Apple employees